fstaniul/share-now/README.md

 #### RoadMap

+- [ ] Add checking if clients are still online
+- [ ] Add removing of old files with client
 - [ ] Create UI
   - [x] Create first launch pages (shown when user starts the app for the first time)
   - [x] Main dashboard